tonyamart/formulas_maps/scr/01_geodata_directions.md

 ![](01_geodata_directions.markdown_strict_files/figure-markdown_strict/unnamed-chunk-16-1.png)

--   overall: we can see than Czech, German, & Slovenian from_to distances are usually below 2k km; longest from-to are en, fr, and somewhat ru
+-   overall: we can see than Czech, German, & Slovenian from_to aggregated(!) distances are usually below 2k km; longest from-to are en, fr, and somewhat ru;

--   2000 km threshold is absolutely arbitrary

--   nb: I removed periods with less than 5 formulas
+-   NB: my 2000 km threshold is absolutely arbitrary; also, I removed periods with less than 5 formulas;

 -   Peaks details: